ducakar/TextureReplacer/README.md

 * 3.0.0
     - heads now reside in Heads/<name>/<texture>, named as stock textures
     - female heads are detected from file names rather than from config files
+    - hide parachute pack when in IVA suit
-    - code cleanup
+    - big code refactorisation and cleanup
-    - disabled visor reflections and nav ball replacement (to be fixed)
+    - disabled visor reflections and nav ball replacement since both are broken due to changes in KSP (to be fixed)
 * 2.4.12
     - removed / replaced Kerbal Stuff links
     - possibly fixed a reflections-related crash